-For the first-term examination period, the continuous assessment (hands-on sessions; non-periodic evaluation; permanent evaluation) accounts for 30% of the final examination mark and the end-of-term assessment (examination; periodic evaluation) accounts for 70% of the final examination mark.
+For the first-term examination period, the continuous assessment (hands-on sessions; non-periodic evaluation; permanent evaluation) accounts for 25% of the final examination mark and the end-of-term assessment (examination; periodic evaluation) accounts for 75% of the final examination mark.
 To qualify for passing, both the mark of the continuous assessment and the mark of the end-of-term assessment should be higher than or equal to 8/20 (40%).
-If that is not the case, the final examination mark will be subject to an upper limit of 7/20.
+If that is not the case, the final examination mark is the least of the two obtained marks.
 Note that the end-of-term assessment consists of a written closed-book part, accounting for 50% of the mark.

 The continuous assessment cannot be retaken during the resit examination period.
 Therefore, the examination mark for the resit examination period is calculated twice.
-For the first calculation, the mark of the continuous assessment, as obtained for the first-term examination period, accounts for 30% of the examination mark and the mark of the resit assessment, as obtained during the resit examination period, accounts for the remaining 70% of the examination mark.
+For the first calculation, the mark of the continuous assessment, as obtained for the first-term examination period, accounts for 25% of the examination mark and the mark of the resit assessment, as obtained during the resit examination period, accounts for the remaining 75% of the examination mark.
 For the second calculation, the examination mark is equal to the mark of the resit assessment, as obtained during the resit examination period (that is, the mark of the continuous assessment, as obtained for the first-term examination period, is ignored).
 The final examination mark for the resit examination period is then equal to the maximum of the above two calculations.
-Note that the resit assessment consists of a written closed-book part, accounting for 50% of the mark.
+Note that the resit assessment consists of a written closed-book part, accounting for 50% of the mark, and an open-book part, also accounting for 50% of the mark.